The Theology Programs at Pontifex University

-Pontifex University's Theology Doctorate (Th.D.) program consists of a dissertation on a subject in academic theology and approved Pontifex faculty.
-The length of the dissertation is 50,000 and 80,000 words.
+Pontifex University's Doctorate in Theology (Th.D.) consists of a dissertation on a subject in academic Theology and approved by the Pontifex faculty.
+Candidates will demonstrate that they know how to do research and can contribute to the discipline through publication and/or teaching.
+The length of the dissertation is between 50,000 and 80,000 words.
 This is a research degree.
 It is 100% online and has no residential requirement.
-Even the thesis defense can be done via video conferencing.
+Even the dissertation defense can be done via video conferencing.

 Admission